April 24, August 24, December 24

-Part of the wisdom of the Rule is that it assigns important and specific tasks to the appropriate people.
+Part of the wisdom of the rule is that it assigns important and specific tasks to the appropriate people.
 Here we have a wise and older member of the community assigned the task of porter.
 This person is asked to being attentive to the gate or the door, dealing with anyone who may be inquiring and seeking entry, as well as attentive to whatever circumstance may be visiting the community itself.

 At first the assigning of an older member seems strange.
 Why not someone younger?
 They surely would have more energy for the job and be more efficient?
 What Benedict wants here, however, is not just someone to meet the world as it comes to the monastery.
 He also wants someone appropriate as Porter so that the world outside the monastery meets the spirit of the community ‘in person’ at the entrance.

-Perhaps during the course of our lives we have met someone who ‘personifies’ a group, a community, a movement?
+Perhaps during the course of our lives, we have met someone who ‘personifies’ a group, a community, a movement?
 They are, in the way they act and live, a kind of ‘embodiment’ of the spirit of a place, of what the members of a community or a group aspire to be.
 It seems natural that this person is oftentimes older.
-Their years of membership have allowed the unique gift of presence and approach that a particular way of life engenders to mature them into a more or less faithful example of this presence and approach.
+Their years of membership have allowed the unique gift of presence and approach that a particular way of life engenders to mature them into a faithful example of this presence and approach.

-In the words the Rule uses to describe the Porter, we hear the traits of a mature Benedictine Christian:
+In the words the rule uses to describe the Porter, we hear the traits of a mature Benedictine Christian: